 Students who observe the Sabbath should register with Hillel so that accommodations can be made to meet their needs.
 Only CC/SEAS and Barnard students living in Columbia Housing are eligible to be placed on the roster.

-All guests of Sabbath observers must be met in the building lobby by the resident host and be signed in by the Public Safety Officer.
-The resident must be present in order for a guest to be signed into the building.
-If the guest is also a Sabbath Observer, s/he will not be required to leave an ID, but must properly check-in with the desk staff.
+All guests of Sabbath observers must be met in the building lobby by the host and be signed in by the Public Safety Officer.
+The resident must be present to sign a guest into the building.
+If the guest is also a Sabbath Observer, they will not be required to leave an ID.